On Amicable Numbers

 \begin{Scholium} The use of this table is primarily in resolving questions revolving around divisors and aliquot parts.
 Indeed with its help, the divisor sum of any given number can be an easy matter to find; if that same given number were taken away from the result, what remains is its aliquot sum.
 From this it is immediately clear that, with the help of this table, one can easily check whether the amicable numbers, which I am about to relate, are correct or not.
-But how one can know the divisor sum of an arbitrary number by means of this table, I will explain in the following lemma. \end{Scholium}
+In the following lemma, I will explain how one can know the divisor sum of an arbitrary number by means of this table. \end{Scholium}

 \begin{Lemma}[3] {\em For any given number whatsoever, its divisor sum is produced in the following manner.}

 Since every number is either prime or a product of primes, the given number is resolved into its prime factors, and any amongst them which are equal are grouped together.
 In this manner the given number will always be put into the form \(m^\alpha\cdot n^\beta\cdot p^\gamma\cdot q^\delta\cdot\,\mbox{etc.}\) where \(m\), \(n\), \(p\), \(q\), etc. are prime numbers.
 Therefore, calling the given number \(=N\), since \(N=m^\alpha\cdot n^\beta\cdot p^\gamma\cdot q^\delta\cdot\,\mbox{etc.}\) and the factors \(m^\alpha\), \(n^\beta\), \(p^\gamma\), \(q^\delta\), etc. are relatively prime, we get \(\int N = \int m^\alpha\cdot \int n^\beta\cdot\int p^\gamma\cdot \int q^\delta\cdot\,\mbox{etc.}\) and the values of \(\int m^\alpha\), \(\int n^\beta\), \(\int p^\gamma\), \(\int q^\delta\) etc. will be evident from the annexed table.